Jnagasuresh/devops_infra_project/Linux.md

 # Add the user to the sudo group
 usermod -aG sudo newuser

+# altrnate method Add the user to the sudo group
+sudo visudo
+nags  ALL=(ALL:ALL) ALL

 # Verify sudo permissions
 su - newuser
 sudo ls /root